statsig-io/docs/docs/stats-engine/methodologies/benjamini–hochberg-procedure.md

 - The number of metrics in the scorecard.
 For each variant aggregate the list of p-values from each metric and complete the Benjamini-Hochberg procedure.
 - Both the number of test groups and number of metrics in the scorecard.
 All p-values are aggregated to complete the Benjamini-Hochberg procedure.

-Statsig does not apply BH procedure when evaluating the p-values of any event-dimesion or user-property experiment metric results.
+Statsig does not apply BH procedure when evaluating the p-values of any event-dimension or user-property experiment metric results.
 Only the top-line metric results are compared to the new significance level.